 3. Student and Family Member Schedule

-Fall 2014 schedules are not available at this time.
-It will be available later this summer.
-You may view the 2013 schedule to get a brief idea of what to expect.
-Click the links on the left side of the page.
+Fall 2014 schedules are now available!
+Click the links on the left side of the page to view the Student Schedule and the Family Member Schedule.
 Upon arrival for Orientation on August 20, students will be given a printed copy of the Orientation booklet and family members will be given a printed copy of their schedule only.

 New Student Orientation for Family Members is somewhat different than the sessions for FYI.
 Family Member sessions are optional, but there will be a number of presentations and events that were not a part of the F.Y.I. program.